wedesoft/www.wedesoft.de/_posts/2019-11-25-rigid-body-game-physics-3.md

 category: simulation
 ---

+<a href="/simulation/2019/10/24/rigid-body-game-physics/">part 1</a>
+<a href="/simulation/2019/11/13/rigid-body-game-physics-2/">part 2</a>
+<a href="/simulation/2019/11/25/rigid-body-game-physics-3/">part 3</a>
+<a href="/simulation/2019/11/29/rigid-body-game-physics-4/">part 4</a>

 The following article is based on [Hubert Eichner's article on inequality constraints][1].

-## Inequality Constraints
+## Inequality Constraints for Resting Contacts
 Contact points (resting contacts) are represented as inequality constraints.
-In contrast to a joint, a contact can only create repellent forces and no attracting forces.
+In contrast to a joint, a resting contact can only create repellent forces and no attracting forces.
-Similar to a joint constraint, the contact is represented using a function *C(q(t))*.
+Similar to a joint constraint, the resting contact is represented using a function *C(q(t))*.
 Here *C* is one-dimensional and it is basically the distance of the two objects at the contact point.
-The inequality constraint of the contact is
+The inequality constraint of the resting contact is
 {% latex %}
 $\dot{C}=Ju+b\ge 0$
 {% endlatex %}